Microbial mats at Grand Prismatic Springs Yellowstone - Credit - E. Boyd

 How to Apply

-We are now accepting applications for summer 2021.
+Applications for summer 2024 can be submitted online starting on December 1, 2023.
 Applications can be submitted through this site: https://montanastateuniversity.submittable.com/submit.

 If you have questions please contact Program Coordinator Zoe Pratte ([email protected]) or Program Directors Drs.
 Frank Stewart ([email protected]), Eric Boyd ([email protected]), or Mari Eggers ([email protected]).